Paymo Logo

 And now, the fun part begins!
 Most of these apps offer a free trial, so it’s time to get your hands dirty and see their capabilities.

-*If an app on your list doesn’t offer a free trial, it’s up to you to decide if you replace it with the next on your list or pay for it during the testing period.
+*If an app on your list doesn’t offer a free trial, it’s up to you to decide whether to replace it with the next one on your list or pay for it during the testing period.

 While the trial period differs from app to app (from 10 to 30 days or even more), I advise limiting the testing to the shortest trial period offered.
 This is good because it helps you stay focused and get a result faster without asking for trial extensions.